open-navigation/opennav_amd_demonstrations/docs/bootstrapping_robot_computer.md

 If you want to disable wireless use, see below:

-If using Fast-DDS, save a file containing the following and add `export FASTDDS_DEFAULT_PROFILES_FILE=/path/to/fastdds.xml` to your `~/.bashrc` file so that each time a terminal opens, it uses this configuration automatically without your need to set it each time:
+If using Fast-DDS, save a file containing the following and add `export FASTDDS_DEFAULT_PROFILES_FILE=/path/to/fastdds.xml` (TODO or `FASTRTPS_DEFAULT_PROFILES_FILE`?) to your `~/.bashrc` file so that each time a terminal opens, it uses this configuration automatically without your need to set it each time:

 ``` xml
 <?xml version="1.0" encoding="UTF-8" ?>